Maypole: United States

 The Brentwood Maypole tradition originated when Archer School for Girls was still the Eastern Star Home.

 While not celebrated among the general public in the United States today, a Maypole dance nearly identical to that celebrated in the United Kingdom is an important part of May Day celebrations in local schools and communities.
 Often the Maypole dance will be accompanied by other dances as part of a presentation to the public.

-The earliest use of the Maypole in America occurred in 1628, when William Bradford, governor of New Plymouth, wrote of an incident where a number of servants, together with the aid of an agent, broke free from their indentured service to create their own colony, setting up a maypole in the center of the settlement, and behaving in such a way as to receive the scorn and disapproval of the nearby colonies, as well as an officer of the king, bearing patent for the state of Massachusetts.
-Bradford writes:
+The earliest use of the Maypole in America occurred in 1628, when a number of indentured servants, led by Thomas Morton, broke free from their indentured service to create their own colony, setting up a maypole in the center of the settlement, and behaving in such a way as to receive the scorn and disapproval of the nearby colonies, as well as an officer of the king, bearing patent for the state of Massachusetts.
+William Bradford, governor of New Plymouth, described the event: